mrochk/fastlob/README.md

 *Package currently in development, bugs are expected.*

-*The main branch does not implement multi-threaded order processing because it is still being developed on the `multthreading` branch, check out this branch for more infos.*
+*The main branch does not implement multi-threaded order processing because it is still being developed on the `multithreading` branch, check out this branch, or the corresponding issue for more infos.*

 The goal is to build an efficient easy to use package with a clean and comprehensible API.